autorope/donkeycar/docs/utility/donkey.md

 * Run on the host computer or the robot
 * It will print summary of record count and channels recorded for each tub
 * It will print the records that throw an exception while reading
-* The optional --fix will delte records that have problems
+* The optional `--fix` will delete records that have problems

 ## Histogram